Understanding and the Apriori - Emmy Noether Research Group

 The group brings together Researchers working in philosophy of language, philosophy of mind, epistemology, metaphysics and phenomenology.
 We have Cooperations with philosophers, psychologists, linguists and cognitive scientists in Europe, the US and Australia.

 We have an ongoing series of workshops, the Emmy Noether Armchair Lab, which meets at least twice per year.
-We also organize regular conferences, and we run a weekly research seminar in Cologne.
+We also organize regular conferences, and we run a weekly research seminar.
 For more information see Project Events.

 About From the Armchair